-It’s not the propane that is freezing but the water.
-Most propane suppliers have the ability to add anhydrous methanol to your propane tank.
+It’s not the propane that is freezing, but the water.
+Most propane suppliers can add anhydrous methanol to your propane tank.
 This will absorb the moisture and remove it from your propane tank.

 The last problem could be the propane mixture is not cold-weather friendly.

-Also if the RV propane regulator is old and letting in moisture that can cause it to freeze up as well.
+Also, if the RV propane regulator is old and letting in moisture that can cause it to freeze as well.
 Make sure you replace an old or bad propane regulator.

 Propane lines should never freeze and the issue normally lies with the pressure in the propane tank or the regulator.

-If you are going to be camping in below zero weather make sure your propane tanks are filled properly and are moisture-free.
+If you are going to be camping in subzero weather, make sure the RV propane tanks are filled properly and are moisture-free.

 Also, check that the regulator is in good condition (click here for how to tell if an RV propane regulator has gone bad), and try not to use a ton of propane all at once.

-Have any questions about propane when it’s cold?
+Have questions about propane when it’s cold?
 Leave a comment below.

 6 thoughts on “Can RV Propane Lines Or Propane Regulators Freeze?”